 Clicking on a pin gives more data, such as the street address, ownership of the charging station, and any fees or other requirements to use the charging station.
 All of this is important information to capture.
 For example, you need to know which charging networks to join.

 The goal is to locate the nearest charging stations to each of your destinations, especially the destinations requiring a long drive.
 With luck you’ll find them AT your destinations, or else within easy walking distance.

 For bonus points, look up “amenities” near the charging stations.
 You may end up spending 3 hours at the charging station.
 Wouldn't it be a nice convergence of goals to accomplish something else while the car is charging?
 Maybe the charging station is in a library parking lot?
 Or a store (groceries etc) where you need to shop?
 Or near your church?
 Other applications like Yelp are useful for finding amenities.

 The two most important locations to charge your car are at home and at work.
 Each are places where you’re naturally spending many hours, meaning the car can easily be charged while you’re working or sleeping.
 Does your employer offer charging to employees?
 Even a lowly 120 volt outlet is useful if that’s all you have available.
-See Understanding charging rates and effective trip speed
+See Electric car charging speed and effective trip speed on road trips

 Step 3 - Getting around town with your electric vehicle

 Now that you’ve collected data on your travels, and on the nearby charging stations, you should have a good sense of your ability to get around with an electric vehicle.
 It’s time to put the data to the test.

 Before taking a car on the road, let’s trace a few lines on the map.
 Going through the list of your frequent trips and destinations, and note those which are long enough to require charging.
 The threshold depend on the range of the electric car you own or are considering buying.
 The trip would be a loop, starting at your home, going to one or more destinations, then returning home, and cover enough miles to require charging.